What is Control and Systems Engineering?

 What will you be doing?

-Given its widespread use in industry, commerce and the professions you will benefit from studying a wide range of subjects.
-At Sheffield you will obtain an understanding of aspects of computing, electronics, mechanical engineering and control principles supported by relevant aspects of other topics such as aeronautics, biomechanics and techniques for the analysis and design of complex systems and data.
+Given its widespread use in all sectors of industry, you will benefit from studying a wide range of modules when you study with us.
+At Sheffield you will gain an understanding of principles from computing, electronics, mechanical engineering and control, supported by relevant aspects of other topics such as aeronautics, biomechanics and techniques for the analysis, and design of complex systems and data.
 The precise mix of topics will depend on your degree choice and the specialisation selected.